jamestomasino/howto/regex.md

 You can go to [this page](http://gskinner.com/RegExr/) to try out any of these regular expression examples or make up your own.
 Simply copy the string we are trying to match to the big section on the bottom and enter your regular expressions on the top line.

+_Note: Don't copy the string's surrounding quotes.
+It may break later examples._

+_Note 2: When copying the regex, the surrounding slashes will disappear in the testing tool._

 #### Basic Structure ####